Specialized Literary Studies Seminar II - Ukrainian Emigration and the MUR 3222-32UE5K-N

 Student workload:

-- preparation for the final test - 1 ECTS
+- preparation for the class and the final test - 1 ECTS

 total: 60 hrs. - 2 ECTS